-Definition The Annual Copayment Maximum is the maximum copayment amounts you pay in a calendar year.
+Definition The Annual Copayment Maximum is the maximum copayment amount you pay in a calendar year.
 Once you meet the copayment maximum you are no longer responsible for copayment amounts unless otherwise noted.

-Amount \$1,500 per person
+\$1,500 per person or Amount

 \$4,500 (maximum) per family